WraySmith/boardgame-explorer/src/scripts/README.md

 Paths to the various data files are relative, thus all these scripts are to be run from the root of this repository.

-`data/raw/bgg_GameItem.csv` is an updated board game dataset, but it has ids for columns like category instead of names.
+`data/raw/bgg_GameItem.csv` is an updated board game dataset, it is used for its updated list of board game ids for bgg.

-Run `scraper.py` to get a dataframe of all board games with names in the columns.
-Produces `./data/processed/bgg_with_scraped_names.csv`
+Run `bgg_api_querier.py` to get a dataframe of all board games with names in the columns.
+Produces `./data/raw/bgg_data_from_api.csv`

-Then run `wrangle.py` to join the scrapped dataframe from above with `data/raw/bgg_GameItem.csv` which gives us columns with names as well as user rating data.
-This file also filters rows to include only those with greater than 50 user reviews as well as rows between 1950 and 2021.
+Then run `wrangle.py` to filter `./data/raw/bgg_data_from_api.csv` to have published year greater than 1950, and to only include board games with atleast 50 user reviews.
+Also drops rows with non valid year published data.
+This files output is

 `utils.py` contains helper functions for our api caller files.

-`tsne_analysis.py` adds the x, y, z coordinates for the 3d plot in the application.
+`tsne_analysis.py` adds the x, y, z coordinates for the 3d plot in the application, and out puts the file `./data/app_data/bgg_data_tsne.csv`

 Order of files run:

-1) `scraper.py`
+1) `bgg_api_querier.py`

 2) `wrangle.py`